bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ((show lots of examples of my work as I say these things, quickly click through them))

-"Sustainable design does not exist" initially was pessimistic.
-Is design really all just trash; design just creates waste so nothing is sustainable… Literally, sustainable design is not a thing, anything you are making is unmaking too much… I wasn't seeing useful opportunity from my other directions… ((Victor Papanek there are some disciplines more dangerous? slide))
+"Sustainable design does not exist" initially was a pessimistic "fourth way."
+Is design really all just trash? does design just create waste so nothing is sustainable?
+Or, literally, sustainable design is not a thing: anything you are making is unmaking so much else.
+I wasn't seeing useful opportunity from my other directions; I was coming at this from a discouraged point of view.

+((Victor Papanek there are some disciplines more dangerous? slide))

-Eventually, "Sustainable design does not exist" came to signify this alternative way forward; it didn't exist because it was ephemeral! or because it reused other existing things in a new way! or that it left no trace! suddenly this started to feel like a prompt for yet more works!
-A useful constraint forward.
+But!
+Eventually, "Sustainable design does not exist" came to signify an alternative way forward; it didn't exist because it was ephemeral! because it reused existing objects in a new way! that it left no trace! suddenly this started to feel like a prompt for new works; new questions!
+A useful constraint going forward.

+((Future cone!?))

+((Instead of problem solving, why not problem finding))

 ## Back to the Work